DJSiddharthVader/SELEXzyme/README.md

 ```
 ./genetic_algorithm -h
 ```
-you must run from inside the `genetic_algorithm` directory.
+you must run from inside the `./genetic_algorithm` directory.

 ## Commands
-You can refer to the [demo video](./demo.mp4) as well, running the program will be as follows
+You can refer to the [demo video](./demo.mp4) as well, running the program is

 ```
 ./genetic_algorithm -target   $target.fna